 Once you’re finished, your letter will look something like the “S” below.

 3. Add Violet Ink

-Now, use your paintbrush to apply violet ink to the outside letter outline and any blank spaces inside the letter.
-If the ink looks too dark, then add some water to your ink-saturated paintbrush to lighten it up a bit!
+Now, use your paintbrush to apply violet ink (or watercolor) to the outside letter outline and any blank spaces inside the letter.
+If the ink looks too dark, then add some water to your ink-saturated paintbrush to lighten it up a bit.